davidcicconi94/davidcicconi94/README.md

 ### About Me 📝

-#### Recently graduated from **Henry**.
+#### Graduated from **Henry** in 2022.
 I was part of Henry's staff as Teaching assistant, coordinating and leading groups of students who had to repeat a module, helping them with technical skills.

 ```js
 const davidCicconi = {